Walls are taken back to bare plaster or brick and checked for structural integrity, and to ensure that walls are plumb, and square.

 We also take the opportunity to re-point any badly damaged brickwork since everything is exposed.

-In this situation, the timber joists beneath the subfloor were strengthened from below, and water resistant subfloor instilled on top, ready for priming and tiling.
+In this situation, the timber joists beneath the subfloor were strengthened from below, and marine grade plywood installed on top, ready for priming and tiling.

 Cement based boards are used as a backer for the tiling.
-Tiling in a wet area should never be performed directly onto plasterboard.
+Tiling in a wet area should never be performed directly onto plaster or plasterboard.

 The area in front of the bath was boxed in with plywood.